FarzanaR11/Sentiment-Analysis-of-Bengali-Statements-on-Social-and-Electronic-Media-using-Quantum-NLP/README.md

 positive and negative results from Bengali News headlines/ articles, and Social Media comments through the tests.

-Understanding the market: Present and Future of QNLP-
+Understanding the Market: Present and Future of QNLP-

 By implementing the lambeq and bnlp toolkit which we have used in this current study, this development will be incredibly fast-paced for our project.
 By using various text